 The team may advise that you:

-All guests need to radio-call our base in the morning and the afternoon of every day.
+All guests need to radio-call our base in the morning and the afternoon each day.

-The morning call is an excellent opportunity to seek itinerary advice, discuss the conditions and your plans for the day.
+The morning call is an excellent opportunity to seek itinerary advice and discuss the conditions and your plans for the day.